slipsibm-cp4i-poc/cp4i-install/README.md

 download and install ibm-pak plugin

-go into 02-cat-source.sh and make sure arch is set properly
+go into 02-cat-source.sh and make sure arch is set properly and that all the Operator Version Levels are all correct for the Cloud Pak version and Release you are installing.

 add entitlement key to global pull secret